aaliyahfiala42/DATA515-Brain-Scan-Classification/README.md

 of the dataset, please specify its location in cell 4.

 ## How to Use the Model (from GitHub)
-To use our model in your own code, create the following function:
+To use our model in your own code, use the following function:

 ```
 import tensorflow as tf